 Combine the Order Domain’s spell list with the cleric’s spell list and you have a ton of control, especially against humanoids.
 Battlefield control, crowd control, you name it and the cleric has it in droves.
 The only challenge is maintaining concentration on your control spells to ensure their effectiveness.

-However, due to the Order Domain Cleric’s natural tankiness this issue is significantly lessened.
+However, due to the Order Domain Cleric’s natural tankiness, this issue is significantly lessened.
 This tankiness is further bolstered by choosing a hardy race like a hill dwarf.
-This makes you a force to be reckoned with even in the frontlines.
+This makes you a force to be reckoned with even on the frontlines.

 Provide Plenty of Support and Utility

 The cleric is a fantastic support caster.
 Their spell list has ample utility such as healing, buffs, and out-of-combat utility to assist the party in all facets of the game.
 The Order Domain Cleric kicks this up a notch, especially in combat.

 Voice of Authority gives an ally an extra attack when they provide support to them via a spell.
 They can also cast enchantment spells as a bonus action to keep providing support while they use their action to deal damage to their enemies.

 At the highest levels of play, they can even mark a target to give their allies’ next attack a damage boost in the form of psychic damage.